Bonnie Hawthorne

 Dreaming of a Vetter World

-Their neighbors thought they were crazy.
+Their neighbors said they were crazy.

 Their kids were teased at school.